-- Ensuring that additional and better tailored questions are issued to those suppliers who operate in the higher-risk areas in terms of sub-category and also to any suppliers where concerns about modern slavery have been identified (whether through our own due diligence or by way of matters reported to us); and
+To expand our supplier due diligence process at a global level by ensuring that additional and better tailored questions are issued to those suppliers who operate in the higher-risk areas in terms of sub-category and also to any suppliers where concerns about modern slavery have been identified (whether through our own due diligence or by way of matters reported to us).

-- Implementing a better mechanism for understanding our suppliers’ own internal grievance processes and importantly ensuring that modern slavery concerns impacting on our supply chain are notified to us.
+To expand our supplier due diligence process at a global level by implementing a better mechanism for understanding our suppliers’ own internal grievance processes and, importantly, ensuring that modern slavery concerns impacting on our supply chain are notified to us.

 Responsibility and compliance